Do Go On - 536 - FedEx Flight 705

 an Olympic gold medalist or some shit.

-It's really a beautiful up.
+It's really a beautiful art form.

 Yeah.

-According to the cockpit voice recorder database, which I'll quote from a little bit today,
+which I'll quote from a little bit today,

 So very normal for another employee to jump on the plane.